haraldg/thermocam-tools/README.md

 at least specify the `--slope` parameter.

+### datinfo.py - show min/max raw values of each file

+This is meant to provide the info necessary to manually tweak offset/slope calibration.
+Currently it only works on raw values without any filtering or processing.

 ### tempplot.py - explore and plot a temperature files

 Plots the specified temperature files with matplotlib.pyplot for interactive